mateusz/tfexample/README.md

 If you remove this file, terraform will lose track of the resources, and you will need to manage (delete) those by hand :) This is not straightforward, as there is nothing in AWS that tells you the resources have been create by Terraform, and not all resources can be tagged!

+Locally stored state is great for experimentation.
+In a production environment, state would be stored somewhere in a cloud (e.g. in S3), and access would be controlled via locks.